Friedrich Lengfeld: Biography

 Lengfeld was born on 29 September 1921 in Grünfelde, East Prussia.
-His parents, and education, is unknown.
+His parents, and education, are unknown.
 Little is known about his early military career, except that the inscription of his dog tag (No. 1406 1.
 Geb.Jäg.Ers.Btl.98) suggests that he belonged to the staff of the Gebirgsjäger-Ersatz-Bataillon I./98 in Mittenwald, which was part of the 8th Mountain Division.
 Lengfeld was wounded several times on the Eastern Front and received awards.

 In 1944, Lengfeld was assigned to the 275th Infantry Division established in France.
-Lengfeld was commander of the 2nd Company of the divisional Fusilier battalion of the 275th Infantry Division during the fighting at the Battle of Hurtgen Forest.
+Lengfeld was commander of the 2nd Company of the divisional Fusilier battalion of the 275th Infantry Division during the fighting at the Battle of Hürtgen Forest.
 This was used in November 1944 around the minefield (internal place name: Wilde Sau) and forester's house Hürtgen.
 On the afternoon of 2 November 1944, the German troops built a line of defense that led from the Wilde Sau minefield to the west side of the road.
 A machine gun nest protected the mine-free alley that now leads to the cemetery.
 The supply route for the American troops was the old Zweifaller Straße, via which heavy tracked vehicles could be brought to the front during the fighting.
 The attack on Hürtgen, which started from here on 2 November, was stopped a little later by the Germans in the area of the Wilde Sau minefield.
 The minefield stopped the advance of the American 109th Infantry Regiment.

 On 3 November, the 116th Panzer Division "Greyhounds" recaptured the torn front between Schmidt and Hürtgen.
 On 4 November the counterattacks by the American armed forces began.
 Heavy fighting raged in the area between Vossenack and Schmidt, accompanied by artillery strikes and tank battles.
 The United States Army Air Corps took part in the ground fighting due to its air superiority, but had to discontinue air support due to the very bad weather.
 After heavy losses of the 109th Infantry Regiment, the front section was taken over by the 12th Infantry Regiment of the 4th US Infantry Division on 7 and 8 November.
 Lieutenant Lengfeld and his messenger, Hubert Gees, led a patrol to an American outpost that had not yet been reoccupied by the US Army.
 Around noon on 10 November, the German commanders opened a half-hour heavy artillery bombardment at the head of the forest and on the American front line southwest of Hürtgen.
 This was a fresh attempt to push the Americans back by whatever means available.
 Lieutenant Lengfeld's company was besieged by American troops (12th US Infantry Regiment).
 The strategically important forester's house changed hands several times during the battles.